 Before you can use a foreign SIM card in your handset, you’ll need to make sure your phone is unlocked for use on other mobile networks.
 Your handset may already be unlocked, otherwise you may need to pay up to £20 to unlock it.
-We’ve got in-depth guides on unlocking your iPhone, your Galaxy S3, your Galaxy S2 and your BlackBerry smartphone.
+We’ve got in-depth guides on unlocking your iPhone, unlocking your Samsung Galaxy and unlocking your BlackBerry smartphone.

 The following table shows the savings that can be expected from buying a SIM card in your country of travel.
 Whilst the cost of calling and texting can vary substantially on SIM cards from different countries, it’s normally cheaper than using a UK SIM card providing you’re travelling outside of Europe.

 |Activity||Using Your UK SIM (Roaming Outside EU)||Using Local SIM|

 |Receiving phone calls||£1.00/minute||Free|